Euro steadier but still in the doldrums on ECB threat

 Investors will also be keeping an eye on developments in Ukraine amid fears the country is sliding into civil war.
 Pro-Moscow rebels on Sunday declared a resounding victory in a referendum on self-rule for eastern Ukraine.

-The setback in the euro helped the dollar index jump to its highest in over a week at 79.915 .DXY, a dramatic turnaround from a 20-month trough of 78.906 plumbed on Thursday.
+The setback in the euro helped the dollar index jump to its highest in over a week at 79.915, a dramatic turnaround from a 20-month trough of 78.906 plumbed on Thursday.
 It was last at 79.859.

 The greenback was little changed on the yen at 101.86, having found good support again in the 101.40 area.